N0mad300/Vekotin/README.md

 >**Important** : The `Name` value cannot be empty and `Width` and `Height` must contain a number greater than zero

+To define draggable region on your widget you need to use the CSS property `-webkit-app-region: drag;`

 ## Bridges

 The widgets can use bridge in JavaScript to access OS level features (get hardware informations, control media playback (via SMTC), etc.).